codership/documentation/galeracluster/source/jails.rst

 ----------------------
 .. _`jail-creation`:

-While FreeBSD does provide a manual interface in ``jail(8)`` for creating and managing jails on your servers, it can prove cumbersome in managing multiple instances per server.
-The application ``ezjail`` handles this process, automating common tasks and using templates and symbolic links to reduce the need for disk space.
+While FreeBSD does provide a manual interface for creating and managing jails on your server, (``jail(8)``), it can prove cumbersome in the event that you have multiple jails running on a server.

+The application ``ezjail`` facilitates this process by automating common tasks and using templates and symbolic links to reduce the disk space usage per jail.
 It is available for installation through ``pkg``.
 Alternative, you can build it through ports at ``sysutils/ezjail``.

+To create a node jail with ``ezjail``, complete the following steps:

 #.
 Using your preferred text editor, add the following line to ``/etc/rc.conf``: